ray-project/ray/doc/source/ray-air/checkpoints.rst

 What can I do with a checkpoint?
 --------------------------------

-Checkpoints can be used to instantiate a :class:`Predictor`, :class:`BatchPredictor`, or :class:`ModelWrapperDeployment`.
+Checkpoints can be used to instantiate a :class:`Predictor`, :class:`BatchPredictor`, or :class:`PredictorDeployment`.
 Upon usage, the model held by the Checkpoint will be instantiated in memory and used for inference.

-Using the :class:`BatchPredictor` for scalable batch inference:
+Below is an example using a checkpoint in the :class:`BatchPredictor` for scalable batch inference:

 .. literalinclude:: doc_code/checkpoint_usage.py
     :language: python
     :start-after: __batch_pred_start__
     :end-before: __batch_pred_end__

-Deploying a service for online inference via :class:`ModelWrapperDeployment`:
+Below is an example using a checkpoint in a service for online inference via :class:`PredictorDeployment`:

 .. literalinclude:: doc_code/checkpoint_usage.py
     :language: python
     :start-after: __online_inference_start__
     :end-before: __online_inference_end__

-The Checkpoint object has methods to translate between different checkpoint storage locations:
+The Checkpoint object has methods to translate between different checkpoint storage locations.
+With this flexibility, Checkpoint objects can be serialized and used in different contexts (e.g., on a different process or a different machine):

 .. literalinclude:: doc_code/checkpoint_usage.py
     :language: python